Active Topology Inference using Network Coding: Related Work

 \section{Related Work}

-There are two bodies of related work: one from the network tomography and another from the network coding literature.
+One body of related work is network tomography in general, and topology inference in particular.
 A good survey of network tomography can be found in \cite{survey}.
-In our work, we are interested in inferring the topology based on end-to-end probes, rather than link-level characteristics.
 An early work on topology inference using end-to-end measurements is \cite{sylvia}, where the correlation between end-to-end multicast packet loss patterns was used to infer the topology of binary trees.
 The correctness of this idea was rigorously established in \cite{duffield2002}, and was extended to general trees and to measurements other than loss, such as delay variance \cite{topologyDelay}, or more generally any metric that grows monotonically with the number of traversed links.
 The idea has also been extended to unicast probes \cite{castroUnicast, probing}.
-In summary, tomographic schemes for topology inference use end-to-end active probing and feed the number, order or a monotonic property (\eg delay variance or loss) of received probes as input to statistical signal-processing techniques.
-Inference of link characteristics \cite{caceresLoss} can also be combined with topology inference \cite{probing}.
+In summary, tomographic schemes for topology inference use end-to-end active probing and feed the number, order, or a monotonic property of received probes as input to statistical signal-processing techniques.
+Inference of link characteristics \cite{minc} can also be combined with topology inference \cite{probing}.
+In a different context, similar problems have been studied in the context of {\em phylogenetic} trees \cite{phylogenetic}.
+The work in \cite{anima} uses such algorithms \cite{phylogenetic}, for topology inference in sparse random graphs.

+In addition, inference of congested links has been studied from the angles of compressive sensing \cite{infocom2011, coatesCS1, coatesCS2} and group testing \cite{cheraghchi, gtBook, gtThiran}.
+The work in \cite{cheraghchi} formulates the problem as a {\em graph-constrained} group testing, where the items correspond to edges, some of them being defective, and the goal is to identify the defective edges given that the test matrix conforms to constraints imposed by the graph, \eg the path connectivities.
+The work in \cite{infocom2011} recovers sparse vectors, representing certain parameters of the links over the graph, through $l_1$ minimization.
+It improves the number of required measurements over \cite{cheraghchi}, as compressive sensing allows real numbers for the link characteristics and measurements instead of true/false binary values in group testing problems.